SeniorDesign2023/BlockHeads/status/status2.md

 7. Group dynamics:
 Our team is working great together.
 We are actively seeking solutions and ideas for our product and each member is taking actions to fulfill their role.

-(Please see the WyoCourses for meeting notes that further detail. https://uwyo.instructure.com/groups/184674/files?preview=79305198 )
+(Please see the WyoCourses for meeting notes for  further detail. https://uwyo.instructure.com/groups/184674/files?preview=79305198 )